red-dragon65/SuprSeed/README.md

 The project is currently around 95% complete.
 However, there are still a few quality of life features missing.

+**Current Status:**
+- Engine is being updated in preparation for initial jitpack publishing

 **Backlog:**
 - Custom exception handling
 - More logging for verbosity